Alfresco/alfresco-ng2-components/docs/task-details.component.md

 </adf-task-details>
 ```

-Note that can put any HTML content as part of the template, including other Angular components.
+Note that you can use any HTML content in the template, including other Angular components.